groupdocs-signature/GroupDocs.Signature-Docs/java/developer-guide/basic-usage/electronic-signature-types/esign-document-with-image-signature.md

     showOrganization: True
     application:
         name: Sign documents with image in Java
-        description: Sign documents with various images fastly and easily with Java language and GroupDocs.Signature for .NET APIs
+        description: Sign documents with various images fastly and easily with Java language and GroupDocs.Signature for Java APIs
         productCode: signature
-        productPlatform: net
+        productPlatform: java
     showVideo: True
     howTo:
         name: How to sign any documents with image using Java